• Skip to primary navigation

 • Do king oyster mushrooms look like scallops? – That’s a big YES!
 More specifically speaking, it’s their stem that looks like scallops.
 If sliced appropriately, it will be hard to tell the difference.

-• Do half oil – When melting the butter for the sauce, you can always swap out half of the vegan butter for oil.
+• Do half oil – When melting the butter for the sauce, you can always swap out half or all of the vegan butter for olive oil.
 I prefer the vegan butter because the flavor is so much richer, but to tame down the sauce a bit, oil is the perfect addition.

 King Oyster Scallops